 In this tutorial, we will show you how to install and configure mod_security apache on your Ubuntu 14.04.
 For those of you who didn’t know, Mod_security is an Apache module that helps to protect your website from various attacks such as cross-site scripting, SQL injection attacks, path traversal attacks, etc. Mod_evasive is an Apache module that helps to prevent HTTP DoS (DDoS) attacks or server brute force attacks.
-It operates embedded into the webserver, acting as a powerful umbrella, shielding applications from attacks.
+It operates embedded into the web server, acting as a powerful umbrella, shielding applications from attacks.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple.
 I will show you through the step-by-step install Mod_Security apache in ubuntu 14.04 server.

 - A server running one of the following operating systems: Ubuntu 14.04, and any other Debian-based distribution.